-From its earliest beginnings, this has been an agricultural community growing everything from barley to alfalfa to beans and, of course, lettuce.
+From its earliest beginnings, this has been an agricultural community growing everything from barley to alfalfa to beans to stone fruit and, of course, lettuce.

 Farmers planted orchards in the fields around Greenfield in the early 1900s.
 By 1930, more than 50 railroad cars a season left the Salinas Valley full of apples for destinations across the country.

 Greenfield was originally called Clark Colony until the U.S. Post Office determined that was too similar to Clark, Colorado.
 The name is a nod to early town father, Edward Greenfield.

 A viable network of canals and ditches still traverse the fields around Greenfield, a reminder of the city’s earliest beginnings as Clark Colony.